cdgriffith/FastFlix/README.md

 FastFlix is a simple and friendly GUI for encoding videos.

-It uses `FFmpeg` under the hood for the heavy lifting, and can work with a variety of encoders.
+It needs `FFmpeg` (version 4.3 or greater) under the hood for the heavy lifting, and can work with a variety of encoders.

 #  Encoders